Red-Teapot/KPACUBO/README.md

 > **NOTE:** The makefile uses [wasm-pack](https://rustwasm.github.io/wasm-pack/) for,
 > well, building the Wasm module.
 It should be installed automatically when running the first build.

-After everything is set up, run `cargo make release` to build the ZIP archives.
+After everything is set up, run `cargo make zip` to build the ZIP archives.
 These will be located in the freshly-created `release` folder.

+If you want only the Web or Windows build, use `cargo make zip-web` or `cargo make zip-windows` correspondingly.

 ### Itch.io Upload